babylonchain/staking-indexer/README.md

 # Staking Indexer

-The staking indexer is a tool that extracts BTC staking relevant data from Bitcoin blockchain, transforms it into a structured form, loads it into a database, and pushes events to consumers.
+The staking indexer is a tool that extracts BTC staking relevant data from the Bitcoin blockchain, transforms it into a structured form, stores it in a database, and pushes events to consumers.
 Data from the staking indexer is the ground truth for the BTC staking system.